Azamat7/Test-Task/README.md

 # Test-Task
 The app was written on React on the frontend and NestJS on the backend.
 Everything is written using Typescript.
+S3 Buckets are used to store images.

 ## Hosted version